wecodemore/wpstarter/docs/02-Environment-Variables.md

 This approach surely has some advantages (speed above all), but also issues.
 The main problems are two:

 - `wp-config.php` will very likely contain "secrets" that should **not** be kept under version control, but being the file required by WordPress it is hard to conciliate the two things.
 - `wp-config.php` does not support multiple environments.
-Meaning that if the same code will be deployed to, for example, a "staging" and a "production" server it will be necessary to have two versions of the file.
+Meaning if the same code will be deployed to, for example, to both a "staging" and a "production" server it will be necessary to have two versions of the file.
 This is possible using separate VCS "branches" (if the VCS of choice supports them), but then we fall into the previous issue of being forced to keep secrets versioned.

 This issue is surely not limited to WordPress.